History of Sikhism: Guru Amar Das

 Guru Amar Das became the third Sikh guru in 1552 at the age of 73.
 Goindwal became an important centre for Sikhism during the Guruship of Guru Amar Das.
-He continued to preach the principle of equality for women, the prohibition of Sati and the practise of Langar.
+He continued to preach the principle of equality for women, the prohibition of Sati and the practice of Langar.
 In 1567, Emperor Akbar sat with the ordinary and poor people of Punjab to have Langar.
 Guru Amar Das also trained 140 apostles, of which 52 were women, to manage the rapid expansion of the religion.
 Before he died in 1574 aged 95, he appointed his son-in-law Jetha as the fourth Sikh Guru.

 It is recorded that before becoming a Sikh, Bhai Amar Das, as he was known at the time, was a very religious Vaishanavite Hindu who spent most of his life performing all of the ritual pilgrimages and fasts of a devout Hindu.
-One day, Bhai Amar Das heard some hymns of Guru Nanak being sung by Bibi Amro Ji, the daughter of Guru Angad, the second Sikh Guru.
-Bibi Amro was married to Bhai Sahib's brother, Bhai Manak Chand's son who was called Bhai Jasso.
-Bhai Sahib was so impressed and moved by these Shabads that he immediately decided to go to see Guru Angad at Khadur Sahib.
-It is recorded that this event took place when Bhai Sahib was 61 years old.
+One day, Bhai Amar Das heard some hymns of Guru Nanak being sung by Bibi Amro, the daughter of Guru Angad, the second Sikh Guru.
+Bibi Amro was married to Bhai Amar Das' brother, Bhai Manak Chand's son who was called Bhai Jasso.
+Bhai Amar Das was so impressed and moved by these Shabads that he immediately decided to go to see Guru Angad at Khadur Sahib.
+It is recorded that this event took place when Amar Das was 61 years old.

-In 1535, upon meeting Guru Angad, Bhai Sahib was so touched by the Guru's message that he became a devout Sikh.
-Soon he became involved in Sewa (Service) to the Guru and the Community.
-Under the impact of Guru Angad and the teachings of the Gurus, Bhai Amar Das became a devout Sikh.
-He adopted Guru as his spiritual guide (Guru).
-Bhai Sahib began to live at Khadur Sahib, where he used to rise early in the morning and bring water from the Beas River for the Guru's bath; he would wash the Guru's clothes and fetch wood from the jungle for 'Guru ka Langar'.
-He was so dedicated to Sewa and the Guru and had completely extinguished pride and was totally lost in this commitment that he was considered an old man who had no interest in life; he was dubbed Amru, and generally forsaken.
+In 1535, after meeting Guru Angad, Amar Das became a devout Sikh and fully dedicated himself to serving (Sewa) the Guru and the community.
+He moved to Khadur Sahib, where he fetched water for the Guru's bath, washed his clothes, and collected wood for the 'Guru ka Langar'.
+His devotion was so complete that he was seen as having no worldly interests, earning him the nickname Amru.

-However, as a result of Bhai Sahib's commitment to Sikhi principles, dedicated service, and devotion to the Sikh cause, Guru Angad Sahib appointed Guru Amar Das Sahib as third Nanak in March 1552 at the age of 73.
+However, as a result of Amar Das' commitment to Sikh principles, dedicated service, and devotion to the Sikh cause, Guru Angad Sahib appointed Bhai Amar Das as the third Nanak in March 1552 at the age of 73.
 He established his headquarters in the newly built town of Goindwal, which Guru Angad had established.

 Soon large numbers of Sikhs started flocking to Goindwal to see the new Guru.
-Here, Guru Amar Das propagated the Sikh faith in a vigorous, systematic and planned manner.
+Here, Guru Amar Das propagated the Sikh faith in a vigorous, systematic, and planned manner.
 He divided the Sikh Sangat area into 22 preaching centres or Manjis, each under the charge of a devout Sikh.
 He himself visited and sent Sikh missionaries to different parts of India to spread Sikhism.